Shashwat-Mittal/Shashwat-Mittal/README.md

 </p>

 <h2 align="left">👨🏻‍💻 About Me:</h2>
-- 👁️ I’m interested in Myself  <br />
+- 👁️ I’m a Frontend Web Developer<br />
-- 💞️ I’m looking to collaborate on Self Investment  <br />
+- 💞️ I’m looking to collaborate on Projects  <br />
-- 💻 I live in Ahmedabad  <br />
+- 💻 Born and broughtup in Ahmedabad<br />
-- ⏳  Exploring Web Development and App Development  <br />
+- ⏳ Exploring Product Management  <br />
 - 🚀 Always ready to collaborate for Open Source Projects  <br />
 - 👨‍💻 Contributed for many projects at OpenCode  <br />
 - 🎯 Life Hack: "Explore :fire: and Explode :bomb: with knowledge"  <br />
 - 🏆 Working Hard to get something to write here  <br />
-- ⚡ Fun fact: I love to cook Tasty Food and Eat All Day<br>
+- ⚡ Fun fact: I love to try out new varieties of Dishes.<br>

 <h2 align="left">:heart: Let's get connected:</h2>